concentricsky/django-client-admin/README.md

 # Client Admin for Django

 Client Admin enhances Django Admin.
+It provides organization and features that make the interface more appropriate for clients.
+Some of the code started as
-Much of the code started as [Admin Tools](https://bitbucket.org/izi/django-admin-tools/overview).
-The Admin Tools theming engine has been removed, and many features have been modified.
+[Admin Tools](https://bitbucket.org/izi/django-admin-tools/overview), although the theming engine has been removed and many features have been added.

 ## What does it give you by default?